 The Early Years

 I’ve always loved telling stories.
-When I was a kid growing up in Ohio, I told stories for my friends and family through complex marionette shows.
+When I was a kid growing up in Ohio, I told stories through elaborate marionette shows for my friends and family.
 I submerged our clothing iron in a tray of water to simulate smoke for a scene with a warehouse fire.
-I also used peanut M&Ms to represent food of the future for a trio of puppets whose house was taken over by a computer.
-I fixed a hose to the exhaust side of our vacuum to create a powerful (and surprising!) tornado effect.
-And, the daughter and mom characters rarely appeared on stage at the same time since I only had one female marionette.
+Used peanut M&Ms to represent food of the future for a trio of puppets whose house was taken over by a computer.
+Fixed a hose to the exhaust side of our vacuum to create a powerful (and surprising!) tornado effect.

-My storytelling continued to blossom as I wrote my first movie script inside a journal when I was nine after being inspired after seeing the original Star Wars.
-I still keep that book, with the goal of donating it to the Smithsonian whenever they make that request.
-No phone calls yet.
+My storytelling continued to blossom as I wrote my first movie script when I was nine, inspired by the original Star Wars movie.

 Move Over Spielberg

 When I was a teenager, my Uncle gave me a Super 8 movie camera and helped launch my love for making movies.

 For my first film, I animated Lego figures for an outer space adventure (Way ahead of you, Lego movies!).
 For one of the scenes, I created mountains of snow for an ice planet using a hundred pounds of flour.
 My mother would’ve appreciated my cleverness if the flour hadn’t drifted into our ventilation system and spread a film across everything in the house.
 Creativity has its costs.

 My movies ballooned in size and scope until I filmed a feature length film and premiered it my senior year of high school.
 The local newspaper announced, “Move Over Spielberg, Here Comes Allen!”
 No pressure there.

 Biting the Big Apple